 Though it may seem like something out of old-world Europe, this dimly lit relic of a room, emanating with muted comradery and mutual appreciation is alive and kicking these days.

-While not always advertised, these clandestine, book case-clad bars are in cities you might expect, like London and New York.
-And places you might not expect too.
+While not always advertised, these clandestine, bookcase-clad bars are in cities you might expect, like London and New York—and cities you might not.

 Here are few that GLR recommends you check out.